sleighsoft/VLClive/README.rst

 1. Install Livestreamer: http://docs.livestreamer.io/install.html
 (If you use Windows, add it the the Path Variable as well!)

-2. Download the Lua file from /src/VLClive.lua from Github
+2. Download the Lua file from /src/VLClive.lua

 3. Place it in the correct folder: